Maria-Chaudhary/speech-to-text/README.md

 pip install -r requirements.txt
 4. Run the app
 python app.py
-5. Access the app
+5. Open in your browser
-Open the link shown in the terminal (usually http://127.0.0.1:7860) in your browser.
+Open the link shown in the terminal (usually http://127.0.0.1:7860) to access the app.

-💡 Tip: For best results, use Python 3.10 or above and ensure your microphone works properly.**
+💡 Tip: For best results, use Python 3.10 or above and ensure your microphone works properly.